Article

 CD56+CD3- NK cell numbers were significantly lower at 10 months than those at 10 weeks, and this drop was mainly attributable to groups 2 and 3.

-At 10 months after the infection, overall numbers of B cells declined in the entire COVID-19 study group, with a significant drop in groups 2 and 3 and a plateau in group 1.
-A similar decline in overall circulating CD19+CD21+CD27+ memory B cells was observed after 10 months due to a significant decrease of non-class switched CD19+IgD+CD27+ memory B cells.
-These reductions were accompanied by the normalization of CD19+IgM+CD38+ transitional B cells and CD19+IgM-CD38+ plasmablasts, which was similar in all groups.
-While groups 2 and 3 showed reduced non-class switched B cells, a significant reduction of class-switched memory B cells was exclusively seen in group 3.
+At 10 months after the infection, the overall numbers of B cells declined in the entire COVID-19 study group, with a significant drop in groups 2 and 3 and a plateau in group 1.
+A similar decline in overall circulating CD19+CD21+CD27+ memory B cells was due to a significant decrease in non-class-switched CD19+IgD+CD27+ memory B cells.
+These reductions were accompanied by the normalization of CD19+IgM+CD38+ transitional B cells and CD19+IgM-CD38+ plasmablasts, which were similar in all groups.
+Groups 2 and 3 had reduced non-class-switched B cells, whereas a significant reduction of class-switched memory B cells was exclusively seen in group 3.
 In contrast, a drop of CD5+ B cells was observed across all three groups.

-These findings showed a decrease in non-class-switched CD19+IgD+CD27+ memory B cells in COVID-19 convalescents 10 months after the infection compared to healthy controls.
+These findings show a decrease in non-class-switched CD19+IgD+CD27+ memory B cells in COVID-19 convalescents 10 months after the infection compared to healthy controls.

 Serum cytokine levels

-At 10 weeks after the infection, COVID-19 convalescents had higher levels of certain cytokines, which may be considered indicative of Th1-dominated inflammation (e.g., interleukin (IL)-1β, IL-8, and IL-12) than the uninfected control group.
-These alterations resolved 10 months after infection.
-In parallel to this resolution, Th2-dominated serum cytokine patterns emerged, as evidenced by increased IL-4 and IL-10 serum levels compared to those at 10 weeks after the infection.
+At 10 weeks after COVID-19, convalescents had higher levels of certain cytokines, which may be indicative of Th1-dominated inflammation (e.g., interleukin (IL)-1β, IL-8, and IL-12) than the uninfected control group.
+At 10 months after COVID-19, these alterations resolved, paralleled by a Th2-dominated serum cytokine pattern, as evidenced by increased IL-4 and IL-10 levels compared to those at 10 weeks after the infection.
+These findings suggest that cellular changes 10 months after COVID-19 were associated with a shift from Th1 to Th2 cytokine pattern.

 IFN-γ levels were similar in COVID-19 convalescents and uninfected healthy controls 10 weeks after COVID-19, but they decreased significantly after 10 months.
 This was accompanied by a decrease in IL-21 levels, while the overall low IL-17 levels did not change significantly.